 As a pet owner, it is important to know about the dangers around your animals.
 While some of these dangers are obvious, such as bleach and other household cleaners, others will probably surprise you.
 Some of the most surprising hazards for pets are plants, and this includes the sago palm, a deadly local plant.
-Austin Veterinary Emergency and Specialty (AVES) is here to tell you everything you need to know about sago palm toxicity in dogs.

 What is Sago Palm?